 Embedding analytics can mean many things, in this section you'll find information about the various ways you can embed the Qlik platform in external solutions.

 The easiest way, and by far the most common, is to simply embed a visualization from a client sheet onto a website.
 This enables you to quickly share a visualization with other users in your tenant.
-Note that this requires anyone that accesses the embedded visualization to be logged in to your tenant, and that the app the visualization belongs to is accessible by that user, otherwise the visualization can't render.
+Note that this requires anyone that accesses the embedded visualization to be signed in to your tenant, and that the app the visualization belongs to is accessible by that user, otherwise the visualization can't render.

 To start using this capability, simply head over to a sheet, right click a visualization, and choose "Embed chart" from the context menu.